Aykan-Hub/BerkeleyHaas-AIML-Capstone/README.md

 ## Results

-The expected result is predicting `action` column in the dataset by utilizing customer history, there are two models per technique to predict action code = `55` and `142` respectively. `Random Forest Classifier` outperformed `Logistic Regression` and `Decision Tree Classifier` mordels significantly.
+The expected result is predicting `action` column in the dataset by utilizing customer history, there are two models per technique to predict action code = `55` and `142` respectively. `Random Forest Classifier` outperformed `Logistic Regression` and `Decision Tree Classifier` models significantly.
+The performance of `Random Forest Classifier` extremely high in `accuracy` and `precision`  which is satisfactory.

 The model results are shown in the following table from best to worst performer: